-"Galileo data is today widely used for Search and Rescue operations increasing the accuracy of the signalled location while reducing operators time to response in a situation of distress"

-Rodrigo Da Costa, Executive

-Director of EUSPA.
+"Galileo data is today widely used for search and rescue (SAR) operations increasing the accuracy of the signalled location while reducing operators' time to respond in a situation of distress" Rodrigo Da Costa, Executive Director of EUSPA.
 Galileo/SAR is the only system delivering the Return Link Service (RLS).
 Galileo is designing new features to answer the operational needs of SAR units as closely as possible, to save even more lives.
-The Remote Beacon Activation Service (e.g. in the case of the disappearance of a plane and the or vessel) Two-Way communication functionality (that allows rescue coordinators to send programmed questions and instructions to the person in distress) is due to enter into preliminary testing shortly.
+The Remote Beacon Activation Service (e.g. in the case of the disappearance of a plane and the or а vessel) Two-Way communication functionality (that allows rescue coordinators to send preprogrammed guestions and instructions to the person in distress) is due to enter into preliminary testing shortly.

 The role of Earth Observation in disaster management is central when it comes to disaster risk reduction, climate change adaptation, climate resilience, environmental and resources protection, food security and much more.
-Two indigenous operational services the Fire and Flood -HUB, developed by Beyond- EO Centre of Excellence have been illustrated by Haris Kontoes, Beyond Research Director

-FireHUB one is an example of how EO based solution can be used to respond to wildfires.
+Haris Kontoes, Beyond Research Director, illustrated two indigenous operational services developed by Beyond- EO Centre of Excellence.
+FireHUB is an example of how a EO based solution can be used to respond to wildfires.
 Risk analysis, AI validated predictions together with fire and smoke dispersion maps, are made publicly available for open consultation.
 FireHUB products can be used from the early warning phase to the post-disaster one, supporting preparedness and mitigation capacity of relevant entities.
-The Firehub, only in 2021, has been activated 14 times in the Attica region - one of the most affected during the last fire season.
+Only in 2021, Firehub has been activated 14 times in the Attica region - one of the most affected during the last fire season.